 As the temperature decreases, you must have a greater charge in your battery to ensure it doesn’t freeze and go bad as shown in this table:

 Old gas sitting in a lawn mower can cause fuel restrictions and wear the fuel components.
-Most gasolines contain ethanol, a corn-based fuel.
-This product may be friendly to the environment, however it is not friendly to the small engine in your lawn mower.
+Most types of gasoline contain ethanol, a corn-based fuel.
+This product may be friendly to the environment, however, it is not friendly to the small engine in your lawn mower.